Archive For The “Florida Landmarks” Category

 Davidson of Dundee — A Taste Of Old Florida

 Davidson of Dundee is one of those “Old Florida” icons.
-The company has been featured on the Food Network, Fox , CBS, ABC, and has been featured in Smart Money and Southern Living magazines.
+The company has been featured on the Food Network, Fox, CBS, ABC, and has also been featured in Smart Money and Southern Living magazines.
 The citrus candy factory and retail store is located in Central Florida right on busy Highway 27, in Dundee (about a 30 minute drive from Kissimmee).
-It’s a family owned business and has been operated by members of the Davidson family for three generations.
+The Florida landmark is a family owned business and has been operated by members of the Davidson family for three generations.
 There’s a short video about the history of the company that is worth watching if it’s your first visit.
 Back in the early 1900s T. W. Davidson grew oranges, grapefruit, and tangerines near Dundee.
 In the 1960s his son, Glen, planted his own citrus groves.

 When Glen was a child his mother made a delicious confection from citrus juice and sugar cane from the Florida Everglades.
 Later, Glen created his own version of the citrus candy, using the fresh juices from his groves.
 The candy had a sweet-tart flavor along with a unique jellied texture and instantly became a hit with friends and family.
 Back-in-the-day there was no social media marketing, but through old fashioned word of mouth people from all over began asking for a taste of the Florida citrus candy.